Jackie Baillie: Early life and career

 Baillie was born on 15 January 1964 in British Hong Kong to Sophie and Frank Barnes.
-Her mother is Scottish and her father Portuguese.
 After education at the private St Anne's School, Windermere in the Lake District, she studied at Cumbernauld College and the University of Strathclyde.
 She went on to work as a resource centre manager at Strathkelvin District Council and a community economic development manager at East Dunbartonshire Council.

 Political career

 Scottish Executive: 1999–2007

 Baillie was chair of Scottish Labour in 1997.
 She was first elected at the inaugural election for the Scottish Parliament in May 1999.
 A member of the Scottish Executive, she served as Minister for Social Justice when Henry McLeish was First Minister of Scotland, during which time she was involved with the Homelessness Task Force.
 She was re-elected in 2003 and became a member of the Scottish Parliament's Justice 2 Committee and Public Petitions Committee.
 She supported the 2003 invasion of Iraq.